mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №6.
-Write a function - makeListFromRange, which creates an array from the given range of numbers
+Write a function called “makeListFromRange”, that creates an array from a given range of numbers.

 #### For example:
 ```